stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 - Or you can browse the list of subject headings by [searching their catalog](https://catalog.loc.gov/vwebv/searchBrowse).
 Choose "SUBJECTS containing" from the dropdown menu and enter a keyword.
 This will reveal every subject heading related to the topic you entered.

-Subject searches are also a helpful means of finding additional sources on your topic once you have acquired one.
+Perhaps the most helpful thing about subject headings is they are an easy means of finding additional sources on your topic once you have acquired one.
 For example, if you discover that historian Alan Taylor's[^1] book *[The Civil War of 1812](http://libcat.dartmouth.edu/record=b4878766)* is an important source for your research project, you can use the book's subject headings to find *all* of the other books written on those topics in your library.
 As you may see from this example, the Library of Congress assigned the book the following three subject headings:

 {{< figure src="/img/copyright-page.png" >}}